The Louvre Pyramid – Concept, Controversy, Construction

 With those kind of crowds you can see why we recommend skip-the-line techniques — like signing up for a guided tour of the Louvre.

 Don't spend your precious time in Paris waiting in the long line-ups at the Louvre.
-This private tour gets you ahead of the lines and into the world's largest & most popular museum.
+This priority-access tour gets you ahead of the lines and into the world's largest & most popular museum.
 Group size is limited so personal attention is guaranteed.
 Highlights include the Venus de Milo, the Winged Nike of Samothrace and of course Mona!
-Also available as a small-group tour.

 Six Free Paris Planning Guides